OWASP/www-event-2021-Global-AppSecUSA/pages/trainings.md

 3-day Training courses will be held virtually November 8-10<br>
 2-day Training courses will be held virtually November 9-10<br>
 1-day Training courses will be held virtually November 10 **with the exception of "Threat Modeling: A Master Class" which will be held on Nov.
 9.**<br>
-All courses will be virtual, beginning at 9amPT and will run until 5pmPT.
+All courses will be virtual, beginning at 9 am/PT and will run until 5 pm/PT.

-Training courses require a seperate registration and have an additional fee associated with them.
+**Training courses require a seperate registration and have an additional fee associated with them.
 They are not included as part of a confernce ticket.
-Please register [here](https://www.eventbrite.com/e/global-appsec-us-2021-virtual-training-tickets-188589806187) for training.
+Please register [here](https://www.eventbrite.com/e/global-appsec-us-2021-virtual-training-tickets-188589806187) for training.**

 ---